Skip to content

 • Type: String

-• Impact: Shared secret for signing/validating JWT tokens
+• Impact: HMAC-SHA256 shared secret for signing and validating JWT tokens

-• When to change: Use strong random key, rotate regularly, store in secrets manager
+• When to change: Use a strong random key, rotate regularly, store in a secrets manager

 auth.jwt.issuer